-- (1) Member of the Executive Committee. - (2) Member of the Audit Committee. - (3) Member of the Employee Stock Plan Committee. - (4) Member of the Compensation Committee. - (5) Member of the Stock Option Committee. - (6) Mr. Shoshani is the nephew of the Chairman and Chief Executive Officer of the Company, Felix Zandman, and director nominee Ruta Zandman. - (7) Marc Zandman is the son of the Chairman and Chief Executive Officer of the Company, Felix Zandman, and the stepson of director nominee Ruta Zandman. - (8) Mrs. Zandman is the spouse of the Chairman and Chief Executive Officer of the Company, Felix Zandman, the stepmother of director nominee Marc Zandman, and the aunt of director nominee Ziv Shoshani.
+- (1) Member of the Executive Committee. - (2) Member of the Audit Committee. - (3) Member of the Employee Stock Plan Committee. - (4) Member of the Compensation Committee. - (5) Member of the Stock Option Committee. - (6) Mr. Shoshani is the nephew of the Chairman and Chief Executive Officer of the Company, Felix Zandman, and director Ruta Zandman. - (7) Marc Zandman is the son of the Chairman and Chief Executive Officer of the Company, Felix Zandman, and the stepson of director Ruta Zandman. - (8) Mrs. Zandman is the spouse of the Chairman and Chief Executive Officer of the Company, Felix Zandman, the stepmother of director Marc Zandman, and the aunt of director Ziv Shoshani.
+See Certain Relationships and Related Transactions.